thekhalidsha/IG-Scraper/README.md

 Instagram Specific Target Followers Scraper Tool.

 It Scrapes the Followers of a Specific Target
-And Output it to the Screen.
+And Output it to the Terminal.

 ### Developers
 • **[ABHIRAM VISHNU](https://instagram.com/abhiramvishnu__)** (WH1T3 DUD3)